abdullahmohammed1234/Quantara/README.md

 - Framer Motion for animations
 - Tailwind CSS for styling
 - PWA with service workers
+- KaTeX for math rendering
+- React Markdown for rich text

 ### Backend
 - FastAPI (Python)